an4urkin/TaskTracker/README.md

-### TaskTracker is a task management web app written with Django REST.
+## TaskTracker is a task management web app written with Django REST

 - Allows to define a task with name, description, creation date, state and priority.
 - Task description can be updated.